ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 Right, let's use Randal's [cleaned data](http://www.randalolson.com/wp-content/uploads/percent-bachelors-degrees-women-usa.csv) to see some historical differences between the genders regarding their chosen fields of study in the US.

-Note, for the purposes of this analysis we will be treating gender as a binary construct only.
+For the purposes of this analysis I'll be treating gender as a binary construct only.

 ## Load the Data
-Let's load our data and do some initial exploration of our data set.
+Let's load our data and do some initial exploration of the data set.

-It is not large and we can easily display it in its entirety.
+It is not large and I can easily display it in its entirety.

 {% highlight python %}
 import pandas as pd